AbdielAlfonsoRinconCantu/Routh-Hurwitz-special-cases-stability-grapher/README.md

 - The Routh-Hurwitz theorem is used to find the stability of the system.
 - The `numerator` and `denominator` are defined using only the coefficients of the $s$-variable.
 - The `clear` function is used at the start of the program, make sure to save any previous variables before running the script.
+- If `isstable` outputs a $0$ the system is unstable, conversely, if the output is $1$, the system is stable.
 - The following $T(s)$ functions are already included in the script:

   $$T(s)=\frac{20}{s^8+s^7+12s^6+22s^5+39s^4+59s^3+48s^2+38s+20}$$